 - when you have freely and explicitly provided your consent to this processing or

-- when the Council has a statutory duty to collect and process this information to provide the required service or undertake a statutory function.
+- when the Council has a statutory duty to collect and process this information to provide the required service or undertake a statutory function or

-The consequence of you not providing personal information to the Council is that the Council will be unable to process you enquiry, assessment or application.
+The consequence of you not providing personal information to the Council is that the Council will be unable to process your enquiry, assessment or application.

 Sharing of Personal Data